Join book lovers from around the globe

 ABOUT

-Dozens of independent booksellers from all over the country will open pop-up bookshops for the weekend, providing a booklover's paradise:
+Around 75 independent bookstores from all over the country open pop-up shops for the weekend, providing a book lover's paradise, full of rare and unusual finds:

 SATURDAY